Terms and conditions

 If you’re a self-paying patient (including where you have reached your applicable membership/insurance benefit limit with a Referring Partner) and you purchase our Services, you have a legal right to change your mind within 14 days, unless an exception applies.

-The deadline for changing your mind.
-If you change your mind about purchasing our Services you must let us know no later than 14 days after the day we confirm we have made the relevant booking.
+The deadline for changing your mind (cooling-off period).
+If you change your mind about purchasing our Services, you must let us know no later than 14 days after the day we confirm we have made the relevant booking.

 When and how we refund you.
-We refund you as soon as possible and within 14 days of you telling us you’ve changed your mind.
+If you are eligible for a refund, we will refund you as soon as possible and within 14 days of you telling us you’ve changed your mind.
 We refund you by the method you used for payment.

 Changes we can only make if we give you notice and an option to terminate